rubyfu/RubyFu/module_0x2__system_kungfu/virustotal.md

 ## uirusu gem
-uirusu is an Virustotal automation and convenience tool for hash, file and URL submission.
+uirusu is an VirusTotal automation and convenience tool for hash, file and URL submission.

 - Install uirusu
 ```